 If you receive a grand jury summons and you do not call a criminal defense attorney beforehand, this is what will happen: The prosecutor will ask you to appear in the District Attorney’s Office prior to testifying so you can speak to the detectives working the case.
 It is likely you will not know what information the detectives are seeking prior to your meeting.
 You will report to the District Attorney’s Office and meet alone with the prosecutor and at least one detective.
 The detective will ask you detailed questions about the crime being investigated and if you don’t provide the information being sought, the detective will call you a liar and suggest you could be charged with your own crime.
 You will then appear before the grand jury and if your testimony differs at all from the answers you gave to the detectives, you could be charged with perjury.
 By not consulting with a criminal defense attorney, you might admit to committing crimes when you didn’t realize your actions were criminal.
 Did you provide money or a ride to someone who was involved in a robbery after the crime?
 That might be accessory after the fact.
 Did you lie to a cop to try to throw him off the trail of your friend who committed a crime?
 That might be witness intimidation.

 Call Attorney Chris Spring immediately.
-Do not call the prosecutor, do not call the police, and do not agree to a meeting with any government official without first discussing your options with Attorney Spring.
+Do not call the prosecutor, do not call the police, and do not agree to a meeting with any government official without first discussing your options with a Middlesex County criminal defense attorney.